jacobslusser/JwtAuthRenewWebApi/docs/Issuing-JWT.md

 But I have yet to find a reason to use them.
 When used properly a JWT should only contain lookup values, IDs, etc... and never sensitive data.
 Usually a signed JWT is all that is necessary.*

+Finally, it should go without saying that you should only ever exchange a JWT over a **secure SSL/HTTPS connection** -- same as you would a cookie.

 ## References